System Design Space

 Trade-off framing

-Make trade-offs explicit for platform engineering and modern DevOps/SRE perspective: release speed, automation level, observability cost, and operational complexity.
+Make trade-offs explicit for platform engineering, API contracts, and engineering culture: release speed, automation level, observability cost, and operational complexity.

 AI, DevOps, and Kubernetes: Kelsey Hightower on What's Next

-Analysis of the state of the industry in 2025: how DevOps is evolving, why Kubernetes should become an invisible implementation detail, and how AI affects platform engineering practice.
+A 2025 industry conversation about DevOps evolution, why Kubernetes should become an invisible implementation detail, and how AI changes platform-engineering practice.

 Year:2025